rob-ng15/PAWSv2/README.md

 ![3D MAZE](Reference/Graphics/MAZE-2.jpg)

 ## ASTROIDS (GAMES)
 An implementation of the arcade games Asteroids, written from scratch, using the PAWSv2 sprites.
-The asteroids are moved in the SMT thread.
+The asteroid sprites are moved in the SMT thread.
 <br>
 ![3D MAZE](Reference/Graphics/ASTEROIDS-1.jpg)

 ![3D MAZE](Reference/Graphics/ASTEROIDS-2.jpg)

 ## DOOM (GAMES)
 A conversion of https://github.com/mbitsnbites/mc1-doom to the PAWSv2 graphics, sound and input system.
+The images are drawn to the screen using the DMA engine, with the display being in 256 colour mode, and uses the DOOM palette, no the PAWSv2 default RGBM palette.
 DOOM style PC speaker sound support was added to PAWSv2 for DOOM.
 <br>
 ![3D MAZE](Reference/Graphics/DOOM-1.jpg)

 ![3D MAZE](Reference/Graphics/DOOM-2.jpg)

 ## IMGUI (DEMO)
 A test running the IMGUI DEMO to check PAWSv2 against other people's code, specially heavy on the floating-point unit.
+The generated image is tranferred to the display using the DMA engine, translating the RGBA image to PAWSv2 via the pixelblock.
 <br>
 ![IMGUI Test](Reference/Graphics/IMGUI.jpg)

 ## INVADERS (GAMES)
 An implementation of the arcade games Space Invaders.
+The space invaders, bunkers and UFO are drawn using the blitter.
+The background images and score are drawm using the two tilemaps.
+The player ship and the bullets are sprites, using the sprite to background detection.
 Written after reading http://nicktasios.nl/posts/space-invaders-from-scratch-part-1.html
 <br>
 ![3D MAZE](Reference/Graphics/INVADERS-1.jpg)